telerik/maui-docs/controls/barcode/barcode-styling.md

 ---
-title: Styling
+title: Styling Options
-page_title: .NET MAUI Barcode Documentation | Styling the RadBarcode
+page_title: .NET MAUI Barcode Documentation | Styling Options
 description: "Learn how to customize the colors of the Telerik UI for .NET MAUI Barcode."
 position: 8
 slug: barcode-styling
 ---

-# Styling
+# Styling Options

 RadBarcode enables you to change the visual appearance of your Barcodes so they match your application theme.